libp2p/specs/README.md

 ### Core Abstractions and Types

+These specs define abstractions and data types that form the "core" of libp2p and are used throughout the system.

+- [Connections and Upgrading][spec_connections] - Establishing secure,
+  multiplexed connections between peers, possibly over insecure, single stream transports.
 - [Peer Ids and Keys][spec_peerids] - Public key types & encodings, peer id calculation, and message signing semantics